Kong/docs.konghq.com/templates/how-to.md

 ### Prerequisites

 - A bulleted list of everything a user needs to complete the How-to guide
-- Maybe broken into multiple sections for additional clarity
+- May be broken into multiple sections for additional clarity

 **Prereq Section 1** (optional)